Optimal linear filtering of partially observed polynomial processes in discrete and continuous time: Introduction

 As noted above, the general filtering, prediction and smoothing problems allow for an explicit solution in discrete-time Gaussian state space models and in continuous-time Gaussian processes of Ornstein\textendash Uhlenbeck type.
 In this case, the optimisers are known to be deterministic linear functions of the observations and hence they coincide trivially with the optimal \emph{linear} filter, predictor, or smoother, respectively.
 By definition, the linear filtering problem depends only on the first two moments of the process under consideration.
 This yields that the Kálmán filter is the optimal linear filter for all systems that share the first two moments of a Gaussian process.
 The same holds accordingly for the optimal prediction and smoothing problems.

 On first glance, it may not seem obvious whether a setup as in Example \ref{ex:heston1} allows for an \emph{equivalent} Gaussian process in the sense of coinciding first two moments.
-The main insight of this paper is that such a Gaussian equivalent exists and can be determined quite easily.
-As a key property we require the process under consideration to be a (possibly time-inhomogeneous) \emph{polynomial process}.
+The main insight of this paper is that such a Gaussian equivalent exists and can be determined quite easily if the process under consideration is a (possibly time-inhomogeneous) \emph{polynomial process}.
 This quite flexible class of Markov processes has recently attained a lot of attention in financial mathematics and modelling.
 It is characterised by the fact that the extended infinitesimal generator of these processes maps polynomials to polynomials of at most the same degree.
-This allows to compute integer moments by solving systems of linear ordinary differential equations (ODE's), see for example \textcite{cuchiero.11,cuchiero.al.12, filipovic.larsson.16, eberlein.kallsen.19}.
+This allows one to compute integer moments by solving systems of linear ordinary differential equations (ODEs), see for example \textcite{cuchiero.11,cuchiero.al.12, filipovic.larsson.16, eberlein.kallsen.19}.
 Most importantly, polynomial processes contain the class of affine processes as a subclass, which play a predominant role in applications because of their flexibility and tractability, see \textcite{duffie.al.03}.
 In particular, the above Heston model fits into the framework of affine processes.

 This paper is organised as follows.
 In Section \ref{s:pssm} we touch upon polynomial processes in continuous time and introduce the notion of a \emph{polynomial state space model} which naturally arises if a polynomial process is sampled discretely in time.
 These models allow for a \emph{Gaussian equivalent}, i.e.\ Gaussian processes with the same first and second moments, which are introduced in Section \ref{sec:Gauss}.
 This opens the door to study problems that depend only on the first two moments of the model under consideration.
 This applies in particular to the linear filtering, smoothing, and prediction problems, which are studied in Section \ref{s:filter}.
 The related issue of parameter estimation is treated in the companion paper \textcite{kallsen.richert.24b}.
-Further applications as e.g. linear-quadratic control of polynomial processes are left to future research.
+Further applications such as linear-quadratic control of polynomial processes are left to future research.